Startled by a huge brown—gray spider scurrying across your floor? Wondering if it was a hobo spider & how to get rid of it? Look no further.

-Before you call the spider exterminator, briefly review these tips to get smart with hobo spider control in the home.
+Before you call the spider exterminator, check these tips to get smart with hobo spider control in the home.

 Are Hobo Spiders Dangerous?